Xannadoo/carbon-cost-kaggle/journal.md

 ### 24 April 2023
 - **Kaggle Project**
-    - Re-running pretraining (`job.126331.out`) with A100 GPU specified.
-Seems to be running
+    - Re-running pretraining (`job.126331.out`) with A100 GPU (desktop 22) specified.
+Ran, but hit time limit.
     - Running training with a print statement to see what cfg.weight_file is (`job.126397.out`).
 It is here: `outputs/n_cf2_pretraining/eca_nfnet_l1b/best_map_fold0_st0.pth`.
 In pretraining.py, line 534, the file is saved as `best_loss_fold0_st0.pth`.
 So in `pipeline1/configs/n_cf11_rot1.py`, line 18, we changed the "weight_file" value to `outputs/n_cf2_pretraining/eca_nfnet_l1b/best_loss_fold0_st0.pth`.
     - Re-ran training to see if the path change fixes the problem (`job.126489.out`).
     - There are further errors.
 Starting at the top, in `pipeline1/utils/map_func.py`, line 114, adding parameter `exist_ok=True` to handle `FileExistsError: [Errno 17] File exists: '.temp_files1'`.
 Reran training (`job.126566.out`), but error persists.